cloudflare/cloudflare-docs-engine/src/content/runtime-apis/web-crypto.md

 <Aside type="warning" header="Warning">

-The Web Crypto API differs significantly from Node's Crypto API.
-If you want to port JavaScript that relies on Node's Crypto API, you'll need to invest in translating it to use Web Crypto primitives.
+The Web Crypto API differs significantly from Node’s Crypto API.
+If you want to port JavaScript that relies on Node’s Crypto API, you’ll need to invest in translating it to use Web Crypto primitives.

 </Aside>